BibleClinger/bclib/README.md

 3. Download `bclib.ms` and the `bclib` directory from this GitHub repo and place them in the `lib` directory mentioned above.
 4. Run the script `bclib.ms`.
 Do NOT attempt to import it.
 5. Everything should be loaded in `globals.bclib`

+## Documentation

+See the Wiki at Github for API documentation.